dh-atlas/white-book/Whitebook.md

 The intermediate templates “Computer Program” and “Website” are used to describe software tools, data services, and websites that provide access to research products.
 Both templates require curators to specify the title and URL of the website or the access URL for the research product.
 In addition to these mandatory fields, curators may include:

-* A brief description of the software tool’s or website’s functionality
+* a brief description of the software tool’s or website’s functionality;
-* URL to the research product’s documentation
+* URL to the research product’s documentation;
-* Research activities enabled by the service or software in relation to the dataset
+* research activities enabled by the service or software in relation to the dataset;
-* Software components that are reused or extended in the current tool or website, which can include research products or URLs to official software pages
+* software components that are reused or extended in the current tool or website, which can include research products or URLs to official software pages.

-For computer programs, curators can also specify the license terms and classify the type according to the [EU Data service type Vocabulary](http://publications.europa.eu/resource/authority/data-service-type), which includes: API, Download service, Human interaction service, and SPARQL endpoint.
+For computer programs, curators can also specify the licence terms and classify the type according to the [EU Data service type Vocabulary](http://publications.europa.eu/resource/authority/data-service-type), which includes: API, Download service, Human interaction service, and SPARQL endpoint.

 ![Screenshot of the selection of the Web site or Computer program intermediate template within the Access point field.][image19]
-Selection of the Web site or Computer program intermediate template within the Access point field.
+Selection of the Web Site or Computer Program intermediate template within the Access point field.

 ## **Data entry support** {#data-entry-support}